-It is important to have a reward system which recognises all forms of social and academic achievement and effort.
-To ensure every child has the opportunity to experience success, we use the following as rewards.
+We recognise all forms of social and academic achievement and effort.
+To ensure every child can experience success, we use the following as rewards.
 In each level, there are a variety of options which can depend on age, need or pupil choice.